irvan124/front-mentorio-order-summary-component/README.md

 I've learn about many things, such as :

 - Make my own card component ✔️
-- Styling with css ✔️
+- Styling with scss ✔️
 - Create a component based on the UI Design ✔️

 ### Useful resources